In this previous blog I mentioned two innovations of TMap HD:

 2. The test manager acts directly on behalf of the client.

 In Agile environments the role of test manager seems to become obsolete.
 TMap HD expends the scope of the test manager, so he also might have a role as product owner or acting on behalf of the business clients and not necessarily within a project.

 I promised a sequel to highlight more innovations.
-Here it is.
+Here are innovations 3, 4 and 5.